 And I said "Yes.
 That is what I want to do.
 I want to help make sense of things."
 Because that is what stories have always done for me.

-So now I’m taking what I’ve learned about how to grasp complex issues, and how to pioneer new ideas, and how to turn those insights into action --
+So now I’m taking what I’ve learned about how to connect with audiences --

-And I’m working with creative teams and communicators -- entrepreneurs, content strategists, theater companies, adventure-travel documentary filmmakers, financial companies, women’s rights activists --
+And I’m working with teams from all walks of professional life -- entrepreneurs, content strategists, theater companies, adventure-travel documentary filmmakers, financial companies, women’s rights activists --

 Mary Oliver said it best.
 “Tell me, what is it you plan to do with your one wild and precious life?”